-Students are expected to provide at least one professional presentation each clinical experience.
-Presentations or projects may be in the form of a case study, journal article review, the development of an exercise protocol, or and in-service focused on one area of interest to the staff or the clinical site that supports evidence-based practice.
+Students are expected to provide at least one professional presentation or complete one administrative project during each clinical experience.
+Presentations or projects may be in the form of a case study, journal article review, the development of an exercise protocol, or and in-service focused on one particular area of interest to the staff or the clinical site that supports evidence-based practice.